Nuitka/Nuitka-website/doc/doc/commercial/protect-data-files.rst

  Protect Data Files
 ####################

-Your program might be using Qt and QML, or data files loaded.
-With Nuitka Commercial, you can product (even before onefile) an executable that contains them and then also covers it under the regular `constants data protection <protect-constants-data.html>`__ automatically.
+Your program might be using Qt and QML, or other kinds of data file loaded.
+With Nuitka Commercial, you can produce an executable that contains them and then also covers it under the regular `constants data protection <protect-constants-data.html>`__ automatically.

-Your program uses standard Python mechanisms from ``pkgutil``, ``pkg_resources``, ``importlib.resources`` or ``importlib_resources`` and generally similar packages, and these load the data as a file or a stream from within the binary without ever hitting the disk.
+Your program uses standard Python mechanisms from ``open``, ``pkgutil``, ``pkg_resources``, ``importlib.resources`` or ``importlib_resources`` and generally similar packages, and these load the data as a file or a stream from within the binary without ever hitting the disk.

-All of this is happening with the same code base, i.e. you are not making any modification (if at all), that is incompatible with Python.
-Your code will still run directly.
-One thing you do have to change though is to not use ``open`` with paths created from ``__file__``, but the above code is more elegant anyway, as it does this for you in the normal case, but can easily be hooked by Nuitka.
+All of this is happening with your original code base, i.e. you are not making any modification, that is incompatible with Python.
+Your code will still run directly in Python during development, and during deployment, the files are embedded by merely adding an option.
+One thing you do have to do, is that you should use ``open`` with paths created from ``__file__`` (which is correct anyway, and not e.g. rely on the current directory to be where your script lives).

 This means, e.g. rather than this program